Back to Blog

 Solar panels generate electricity during the day.
 Your home consumes electricity around the clock.
 This mismatch is the single biggest reason why battery storage and EV charging are transforming from optional upgrades into essential components of a modern Singapore solar system.

 LFP is the dominant chemistry for home batteries in 2026, and for good reason.
-LFP cells offer exceptional cycle life (4,000–6,000 cycles versus 2,000–3,000 for NMC), superior thermal stability (virtually no risk of thermal runaway), and no cobalt — making them more ethical and supply-chain secure.
+LFP cells offer exceptional cycle life (6,000+ cycles versus 3,000 for NMC), superior thermal stability (virtually no risk of thermal runaway), and no cobalt — making them more ethical and supply-chain secure.
+All Sunollo batteries use LFP chemistry.

 Nickel Manganese Cobalt (NMC)

-NMC batteries pack more energy per kilogram, resulting in sleeker, wall-mountable units.
-Tesla’s Powerwall and several other premium brands use NMC chemistry.
-However, NMC has a shorter cycle life and requires more sophisticated thermal management — an important consideration in Singapore’s year-round heat.
+NMC batteries pack more energy per kilogram, resulting in sleeker wall-mountable units.
+Some premium brands use NMC chemistry.
+However, NMC has a shorter cycle life and requires more sophisticated thermal management — an important consideration in Singapore's year-round heat.

 Sodium-Ion (Emerging)

-Sodium-ion batteries are entering the market as a cost-effective alternative.
-They use abundant, cheap materials (sodium versus lithium) and perform well in high temperatures.
-While energy density is lower than lithium chemistries, their cost per kWh is 20–40% lower.
-Watch this space — sodium-ion is expected to become viable for home storage by late 2026.
+Sodium-ion batteries are entering the market as a cost-effective alternative, using abundant materials and performing well in high temperatures.
+Their cost per kWh is 20–40% lower than lithium chemistries.
+Watch this space — sodium-ion is expected to become viable for home storage by late 2026 to 2027.

 Top Home Battery Systems in Singapore